 Once those 2 things were taken care of, it was a pretty simple project 🙂

-To prep the door, I started out by scrubbing it down with Simple Green.
+To prep the door, I started out by scrubbing it down with Simple Green (or you can use the Fusion TSP Alternative!).
 There were some places on the door (especially in the cracks and trimwork) where some sticky goo had collected as well lots of general dirt.
 All of that dirt and goo needed to be off so that my paint would stick well.

 After the door was clean, I went ahead and gave it a pretty thorough sanding with my handheld sander.